 Colorado laws on regulation and licensing of veterinarians can be found in Article 64, Title 12 of Colorado revised statutes.
 Pursuant to C.R.S.
 12-64-104, no person may practice veterinary medicine in this state if the person is not a licensed veterinarian.
 No person may practice artificial insemination or ova transplantation of cattle or other animal species in this state except in accordance with section 12-64-105 (9) (c).
 This article does not prohibit:

 a) An employee of the federal, state, or local government from performing his or her official duties;

-b) A person who is a regular student in an approved school of veterinary medicine from performing duties or actions assigned by his or her instructors or working under the on-the-premises supervision of a licensed veterinarian;
+b) A person who is a regular student in an approved school of veterinary medicine from performing duties or actions assigned by his or her instructors or working under the direct supervision of a licensed veterinarian;

 c) A person from advising with respect to, or performing acts which are, accepted livestock management practices;